garfix/nli-go/doc/remarks.md

 Nevertheless generative semantics is the area of linguistics that is most connected to semantics; and it is interesting to read more about it.

+===

+I removed all transformations.
+They were only used in the solutions, and there I replaced them with rules.

+Transformations are n-to-m replacements; they are _too_ powerful, they can break stuff easily and are hard to debug.
+Since I introduced nested structures they have been trouble.

+Now I am writing documentation, it is time for them to go.

 # 2020-04-06

 It is the verb that must be able to modify the quantifications of its np's.